robertjd/okta.github.io/_source/_docs/api/resources/oauth2.md

   id_token_hint=${id_token_hint}
 ~~~

-This request initiates a logout and will redirect to the `post_logout_redirect_uri` on success.
+This request initiates a logout and redirects to the `post_logout_redirect_uri` on success.

 ~~~sh
 curl -v -X GET \